princebansal7/Web-Development-Concepts/javascript-es6/README.md

     const c = 100;
     export default c;
   ```
+- While importing and destructuring name should be same, expect for the default exported value
+- Can give any name to Default exported value
 - In file `b.js`
-- while importing and destructuring name should be same, expect for the default exported value
-- Can give any name to Default exported value

   ```js
     import c, { a , b } from "./a.js"